gluobe/container-ci-workshop-hogent/labs/02-docker-basics.md

 A Dockerfile is a text file that contains all the commands, in order, needed to build a given image.
 A primary advantage of Dockerfile is version control and documentation.
 A Dockerfile details all the steps used to create a particular image.
 Dockerfiles adhere to a specific format and require a specific instruction syntax.
 Some common commands used in Dockerfile are `FROM`, `RUN`, `WORKDIR`, `EXPOSE`, and `CMD`.
 Docker maintains [a complete syntax guide to Dockerfiles](https://docs.docker.com/articles/dockerfile_best-practices/).

 In the following task, you will be building a new image from a Dockerfile.
-You'll start from \the `ubuntu:latest` image that you just pulled as a base image.
+You'll start from the `php:apache` image that you just pulled as a base image.

 1. Create an empty directory on the local file system of your system.